versioned/versioned-api/README.md

 ## TODO

-* Switch to camel case instead of snake case (i.e. be consistent with space_id vs spaceId)

 * Need a swagger per space and need to validate this on models save

 * Max 50 properties per model